Compassionate, confidential mental health therapy

 For Emily, the heart of her work is serving others—whether through direct client care, empowering her team, or collaborating with community partners to create a brighter future for children and families.

-Jade, MA, LAPC
+Jade, LAPC

 Knowledge